Abubakar-sys/curser/README.md

-# curser
-repo for coursera course
 I am editing the README file.
-Adding some more details about the project description.
+Adding some more details about the project description.# curser repo for coursera course